-The following retreats will take place over five half-hour sessions throughout the weekend at these times, streamed on Facebook Live.
+The following retreats take place over five half-hour sessions on weekends at the following times, streamed on Facebook Live.
 All times are Eastern.
 Registration is not required.

 Sacred Pause: Saturday Prayers at Trinity Retreat Center

 Saturdays at 12pm EST | Streaming on the Trinity Retreat Center Facebook page

 Join Trinity Retreat Center for a brief service of contemplation and reflection based on “An Order of Service for Noonday” in the Book of Common Prayer of The Episcopal Church.
 Led by the Rev. Mark Bozzuti-Jones and other retreat center staff, this service offers a holy pause amid the day's bustle, a chance to breathe, take stock, reflect together on the Gospel reading for Sunday, and offer up prayer for our own needs and those of all creation.

 The River: Poetry and Practice with Dr. Kathy Bozzuti-Jones

 Weekly on Mondays from 5:30–6pm ET | Streaming on the Trinity Retreat Center Facebook page

 Join Dr. Kathy Bozzuti-Jones, spiritual director and mentor in faith formation, each week as she leads mindfulness practice using guided meditation, reflects on a contemporary poem, shares how poetry can be used on your spiritual journey, and provides questions for ongoing reflection.
 These half-hour sessions will stream live and will also be available on Facebook for spiritual seekers to revisit at any time as part of regular prayer practice.
 All are welcome to participate in the chat.